Beanzsigma/SnapLink/README.md

 # SnapLink
 ### SnapLink is a Python based local file and text sharing tool that allows for smooth communication between devices on the same WIFI.
 It uses DNS and socket-based file transfer with a Flask server for sharing files/text.
 This code uses CustomTkinter, providing a minimalistic design.
-This GUI allows users to browse nearby devices, send files, view shared content, and instantly download files.  **Compatible with most Windows devices. **
+This GUI allows users to browse nearby devices, send files, view shared content, and instantly download files.  **Compatible with most Windows devices**

 ## Amount of AI usage
 - Minimal AI was ued to fix/debug code